Virtual Tour of Orchard

 Fortunately, there have been no major structural changes to the house since the Alcotts' time, with on-going preservation efforts adhering to the highest standards of authenticity.
 Since approximately 80% of the

 furnishings on display were owned by the Alcotts, the rooms look very much as they did when the family lived here, causing many modern-day visitors to

 comment that, "A visit to Orchard House is like a walk through Little Women!"

-"Angel in the House" who died shortly before the family moved to Orchard House;
+"Angel in the House" who died prior to the Alcotts' move to Orchard House

-Archival photographs of the family and objects in the
+Archival photographs of the family and artifacts in the

 Home | Visitor